 Following the symposium, Christi Longnecker, Siteman’s vice president of oncology services, who in her professional experience has worked with patients in bone marrow and stem cell transplant units, wrote:

 “…I cannot stress enough how very meaningful this gift and the establishment of this resiliency program has been to our caregivers at Siteman.
 We continue to hear from the symposium attendees just how touched they were that you and the board were motivated to make a gift to support their mental and emotional well-being… Josh’s spirit and your generosity will continue to inspire the compassion and care given to each of our child, adolescent and adult patients every single day.”

-On August 31 2022, a message from Laura Caveny, Director of Development and Grateful Giving for Carle Center for Philanthropy, announced plans for the Carle Caring Crew with support from the Josh Gottheil Nurse Resiliency Fund.
-This new program is a team member initiative focused on supporting caregiver/nurse wellbeing throughout the hospital and clinic setting.
-Modeled on a program developed at Cleveland Clinic in 2008, called “Code Lavender,” the Caring Crew is designed to support nursing staff through traumatic, acute events, as well as in chronic stress situations.
-The goal is to create an environment to support healing and relaxation in times of need for nurses and caregivers, and further to assist in preventing burnout and provide relief to those experiencing compassion fatigue on the floors.
-Both proactive and reactive strategies of support are being developed for the teams.
-More news from Carle Health will be announced in the coming months.
+The endowment has enabled the creation of the the Josh Gottheil Nurse Resiliency Fund and with support of the fund, plans are developing for a Carle Caring Crew, a team member initiative focused on supporting caregiver/nurse wellbeing throughout the hospital and clinic setting.
+The goal is to create an environment to support healing and relaxation in times of need for nurses and caregivers, to further to assist in preventing burnout and to provide relief to those experiencing compassion fatigue on the floors.

 Further programing includes a Nurse Well Being event scheduled for November 17, 2023.
 Under the leadership of Elizabeth Angelo, Chief Nursing Officer and President of Carle Foundation Hospital.